 Retrieve your BitLocker Recovery Key

-First thing first, find out your BitLocker Recovery Key before starting looking into the solution to fix this issue.
+First thing first, find out your BitLocker Recovery Key before looking into the solution to fix this issue.
 Your Surface tablet is most likely encrypted with BitLocker.
 Without the recovery key, there is just no way to get into the system to do any recovery.
 You can simply skip all the steps below and start resetting your device from scratch to factory mode.

 If you don’t have the recovery key handy, follow this Microsoft BitLocker Recovery FAQ page to see if it helps.